LostinTimeandspaceYT/DiceKracken/v1.1/README.md

 - Support for reading characters sheets via JSON (example sheet provided !)
 - Menu support for skill roll selection

+### update 11/12/23

+- fixed a bug when attempting to find values inside a nested dictionary.
+Very useful when trying to find skill values

+- added support rolling skills at a particular difficulty level.

+- added support for manipulating hp, mp, luck, and sanity

+- Adding support for regular and pulp Cthulhu characters

+- added support for any sided dice rolling.
+This should make adding  other games easier

+- updated file structure to reflect new changes

 ## In Progress
 - Fleshing out CharacterSheet class
 - Support for varying screen dimensions